Rotorua – Guide for Backpackers

 The most famous thermal area in Rotorua is Te Puia, combining Maori cultural experience and geothermal attraction like the Pohutu Geyser that erupts 30m high and over 20 times per day.

 Nothing feels better than relaxing in soothing natural hot water after a long day in a bus, car or hiking.
 Rotorua has many spas around filled with the famous Pure Spring Rotorua water naturally heated.
 Dip yourself in the living waters of Te Manora Spring, for example.
+Or check out the 5 Free Natural Hot Pools in Rotorua.

 If your budget allows it, Rotorua has plenty of activities to offer within a short walk, drive, shuttle ride from the city centre.
 On the Kaituna River, you can raft the highest commercially rafted waterfall in New Zealand, a 7m drop into water that is populated by sacred eels and breathtaking scenery.